 Reena could’ve gone to pharmacy school and chosen a career path that “had great hours” —something more along the lines of what her parent’s had in mind.
 But Reena had other plans.
-She went on to report everywhere from Lebanon to Gaza, interviewing Hezbollah figures while pregnant, and reporting from Benghazi just four months after giving birth.
+She went on to report everywhere from Lebanon to Gaza, interviewing Hezbollah figures while pregnant.
+She was reporting from Benghazi just four months after giving birth.

 It’s not always easy being a reporter and a mom, but Reena isn’t sorry.
 “Never apologize.
 Don’t ever say sorry for working toward what makes you happy.”